ashbaldry/ashbaldry.github.io/_posts/2022-03-17-reg-finalizer.md

 tags: [rstats, databases, package development]
 ---

-When writing R scripts that involve connecting to a database, it is easy enough to set up the connection at the start of the script (`dbConnect`), do all of the required queries (`dbGetQuery`, `dbWriteTable` etc.) and then at the end of the script close the connection (`dbDisconnect`) without much of an issue (except from finding the missing bracket in the connection string).
+When writing R scripts that involve connecting to a database, it is relatively simple to set up the connection at the start of the script (`dbConnect`), do all of the required queries (`dbGetQuery`, `dbWriteTable` etc.) and then at the end of the script close the connection (`dbDisconnect`) without much of an issue (except from finding the missing bracket in the connection string).

 However, when writing a package that deals with connecting to a specific database, you want to make it as easy as possible to access and use the database.
 There might be a wrapper for `dbConnect` so users only need their credentials to connect, avoiding copy and pasting the connection string across every project.
 We are also all prone to forgetting to include the disconnection at the end of the script, therefore you might want to handle the whole connect/disconnect process, leaving one fewer thing for the user to remember.